 To accept the kava, clap three times and drink the entire bowl in its entirety.
 Then clap three times to show appreciation for the kava.
 I’ll be honest, I didn’t like the taste very much, but the whole experience is a must!

-Trick for saving on water: If you want to save money on the water get a LifeStraw Water Bottle.
+The trick for saving on water: If you want to save money on water get a LifeStraw Water Bottle.
 It’s a water bottle with a special filter that will allow you to drink tap water.
-Or even some from the pond, puddle or waterfall – everywhere!
+Or even some from the pond, puddle, or waterfall – everywhere!

 Alternative Options of Tropical Islands Around the World:

 Any questions about traveling to Fiji?
 Let me know, I’m usually friendly and try to respond quickly 😉